 Due to the way the bike is positioned exercising on a recumbent bike offers more support to the lower back area and can reduce the impact felt on the hips too.

-An Exercise Routine You Can Do On Your Bike
+An Exercise Routine You Can Do On Your Recumbent Bike

-There are multiple ways to exercise on a recumbent bike and depending on your goals, how exactly you do that could be slightly different to other people, but to help you along, here are three simple exercise routines you can do on a recumbent bike.
+There are multiple ways to exercise on a recumbent bike and depending on your goals, how exactly you do that could be slightly different to other people, but to help you along, here are three simple exercise routines you can do on recumbent exercise bikes.

 It had almost everything we could want and was as close to gym quality as we could find in this price range.
 With multiple programs, user profiles and more features to play with, the Nautilus bike is our clear choice for the best recumbent bike you need in your home.